johnflanagan827/intelliblog/README.md

 npm install
 ```

 Installation is complete!
+You can proceed to follow the "Setting up Enviornment Variables" section to set up the necessary configurations.

 # Setting Up Environment Variables

 In this section, we will highlight how to configure the required environment variables.
-Create a `.env` file in the main directory, and copy the following skeleton code:
+First, create a `.env` file in the root directory, and copy the following skeleton code:

 ```
 DATABASE_URL=